raystack/compass/README.md

 ## Usage

-Compass is purely API-driven.
-It is very easy to get started with Compass.
-It provides CLI and HTTP APIs for simpler developer experience.
+Compass provides a CLI, Connect RPC API (HTTP + gRPC), and an MCP server for AI agents.

 #### CLI

-Compass CLI is fully featured and simple to use, even for those who have very limited experience working from the command line.
-Run `compass --help` to see list of all available commands and instructions to use.
+Compass CLI is fully featured and simple to use.
+Run `compass --help` to see all available commands.

-List of commands

 ```
 compass --help